gvwilson/thirdbit/src/fiction/iffy/index.md

 how to induct skills without dragging bits of personality along with them.
 It eventually decided it wasn't possible, but…"
-He picked up a stray scrap of plastic stock shaped like a seagull's wing flipped it end over end, and threw it.
+He picked up a scrap of plastic feedstock shaped like a bird's wing, flipped it end over end, and threw it.
 It thunked into the wall like a knife.